-Physics students and faculty also have the incredible opportunity to use the Fountainwood Observatory for research and coursework.
-Thanks to a donation to the Department by Max Allen, a local engineer, builder and amateur astronomer, our observatory houses a research-quality reflecting telescope complete with a digital CCD camera for taking images able to be viewed and processed on a computer.
+With specialties in geophysics, atmospheric physics, mathematics, and quantum physics, our award-winning faculty offer a rich array of courses, including earth and climate science, classical mechanics, and quantum physics.
+If your passion is for engineering, you can explore the field in our three-year, dual-degree Applied Physics Pre-Engineering Pathway.
+You will also have the remarkable opportunity to use the Fountainwood Observatory for research and coursework.
+Thanks to a generous gift by Max Allen, a local engineer, builder, and amateur astronomer, our observatory houses a research-quality reflecting telescope complete with a digital CCD camera that enables you to for view and process images on your computer.

 Undergraduates in Assistant Professor of Physics Cody Crosby’s labs are learning how to “print” viable human tissues and organs.READ FULL STORY